JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 -  `r pkg("StatMeasures")` outputs a dataset overview and has functions to describe the data elements depending on their type.
 Duplicate observations and duplicated keys can be identified.

--  `r pkg("xray")` gives a dataset overview with a focus on missing values, empty entries and specific values (0, Inf), which are considered 'anomalous'.
+-  `r pkg("xray")` gives a dataset overview with a focus on missing values, empty entries and specific values (such as 0, Inf), which are considered 'anomalous'.
 The package includes histograms and bar charts to visualize distributions.

--  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values [0, Inf], cardinality).
+-  `r pkg("funModeling")` provides a dataset overview, descriptive statistics and some data quality checks (missing values, specific values (such as 0, Inf), cardinality).
 The package also includes functions for data visualization, correlation analysis and data cleaning.

 ### Dataset visualization